Spanish Realist literature: Pedro Antonio de Alarcón

 Pedro Antonio de Alarcón was born in Guadix (Granada) in 1833.
 He was one of the authors principally responsible for the domination of realism over romantic prose at that time.
 He was a politician as well as a writer, and his ideology evolved from liberal positions to more traditional ones.

 He participated in the Spanish–Moroccan War as a volunteer and he left written testimony of his experience inDiario de un testigo de la Guerra de África (Diary of a Witness to the African War).
 For a time he was a travel writer, relating several of his trips in his articles.
-His religious novels stood out among his other writings, the most popular of all being El escándalo (The Scandal), written in 1875; in this novel he defended the Jesuits, which was very controversial.
-His most popular work, and the one by which he is remembered, is El sombrero de tres picos, published in 1874, that would inspire Manuel de Falla to write his famous ballet of the same name.
+His religious novels stood out among his other writings, the most popular of all being The Scandal (El escándalo), written in 1875; in this novel he defended the Jesuits, which was very controversial.
+His most popular work, and the one by which he is remembered, is The Three-Cornered Hat (El sombrero de tres picos), published in 1874, that would inspire Manuel de Falla to write his famous ballet of the same name.